- Basic knowledge of Arm Treasure Data.

 All imported data is automatically partitioned into hourly buckets, based on the ‘time’ field within each data record.
 By specifying the time range to query, you avoid reading unnecessary data and can thus speed up your query significantly.

-When the ‘time’ field within the WHERE clause is specified, the query parser will automatically detect which partition(s) should be processed.
-Please note that this auto detection will not work if you specify the time with
+When the ‘time’ field within the WHERE clause is specified, the query parser will automatically detect the partitions to process.
+This auto detection will not work if you specify the time with

 float instead of